 History of St. Francis Episcopal School

 The St. Francis Episcopal School is a member of the Southeast Association of Episcopal Schools in the Diocese of Texas.
-The school is licensed through the Texas Department Health and Human Services and a member of the Southeast Association of Episcopal Schools (SAES).
+The school is licensed through the Texas Department Health and Human Services and an accredited member of the Southeast Association of Episcopal Schools (SAES).

-The intention of St. Francis School has existed since its outset - indeed even while the present church facilities were being planned - to be a community school offering a preparatory background for young children anticipating entrance into area schools.
-Dr. and Mrs. Compton Broders, The Rev. Robert Bonner and members of the building committee and Bishops committee conceived the plan of the school in 1969.
-The school opened upon completion of construction of this building in 1971.
+St. Francis School was always intended to be a community school offering a preparatory background for young children anticipating entrance into area schools; this intention existed while the current church facilities were being planned.
+Dr. and Mrs. Compton Broders, The Rev. Robert Bonner and members of the building and Bishops committees conceived the school's plan in 1969.
+The school opened in September 1971.

 St. Francis continues to be a leader in the education of children in Central Texas.
-We instill a love of learning while also helping to shape our outstanding students into the future leaders of our beloved community.
+We instill a love of learning, shaping our outstanding students into the future leaders of our beloved community.

 St. Francis Episcopal School is an outreach of St. Francis Episcopal Church.
 It is governed by the St. Francis Episcopal School Board under the supervision of the Rector and Church Vestry.
 The School Board consists of elected members from the church, the Rector, school parents and a vestry representative.